6 Signs of an Inflamed Liver

 This condition has become quite common nowadays.
 In order to know how to detect it, we recommend reading this article.

 The liver is the organ in charge of the body’s detoxifying functions.
 It acts in the following ways:

 - Cleans the blood.

-- Storing vitamins and energy,
+- Stores vitamins and energy.

+Hepatomegaly or inflamed liver doesn’t only imply an enlargement or broadening of the liver.
 It also means that the liver has surpassed its normal limits which can lead to many complications.

-What characterizes this pain is its location: it’s always in the upper-right area of our abdomen.
+Although the pain can be very subtle at first, it’ll worsen as the days pass.
+What characterizes this pain is its location: it’s always in the upper-right area of the abdomen.